vivr/vr1/src/notes/2023-12-16-logo-design-notes.md

 #### Logomark

 A logomark is a visual symbol or icon that represents a brand.
 It is a simple, distinctive image that is easily recognisable and associated with a particular company or product.
-Unlike a logo that may include text or a company name, a logo mark is a standalone graphic element that conveys the essence of the brand in a concise and memorable way.
+A logo mark is a standalone graphic element that conveys the essence of the brand in a concise and memorable way.
 It serves as a visual shorthand, helping people quickly identify and remember the brand without the need for accompanying words.
 Examples include Nike and Apple.

 #### Logotype